1coderookie/BSB-LPB-LAN_EN/docs/QSG_DUE.md

     |:-----|
     | If -contrary to expectations- errors or problems arise, then *in addition to the chapters already mentioned*, also read chapters [13](chap13.md), [14](chap14.md) and [15](chap15.md). |

-12. *You now have to create a device specific file `BSB_LAN_custom_defs.h` to get complete access to your controller!
+12. *You now have to create a device specific file `BSB_LAN_custom_defs.h` to get access to all of the parameters of your controller!
 Therefore please read [chap.
 3.3](chap03.md#33-create-device-specific-parameter-list) and perform the steps mentioned there!*

 Have fun with BSB-LAN wish you Frederik and Ulf! :)